aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-databar-2d-component-configuration/_index.md

 Before we delve into the details of configuring the One-Dimensional Databar 2D component, there are a few prerequisites to keep in mind:

 1. Installation: Ensure you have Aspose.BarCode for .NET installed in your development environment.
-If not, you can download it from the official website [here](https://releases.aspose.com/barcode/net/).
+If not, you can download it from the website [here](https://releases.aspose.com/barcode/net/).

 2. Basic Understanding: A basic knowledge of C# and .NET development is recommended for this tutorial.